 The USDA White Mountain National Service has a fantastic website giving you all the information you need to enjoy each and every hike in New Hampshire’s White Mountains!

-PS – If you are looking to cool down after a great hike check out our guide to New Hampshire beaches.
+Cool down after a great hike check out our guide to New Hampshire beaches.